-Definition of the term relative should be enlarged and words should be taken from the definition of the same term under the Companies Act provided in Section 6 of the Companies Act schedule IA.
+Definition of the term "relative" should be enlarged and words should be taken from the definition of the same term under the Companies Act, 2013.

-16. SECTION 72
+14. SECTION 72

 At present under the provisions of section 72 of the Act, carried forward business loss can be set off against profits and gains of business or profession carried on by an assessee in subsequent assessment years upto 8 years.
 Where the capital asset forming part of block assets in respect of which depreciation has been allowed is sold and there is any surplus (either because the block of assets ceases to exist or because the consideration received exceeds the value of block), such surplus is at present regarded as "short-term capital gain".